-Ascona Group to move all 37 sites to Nisa
+Ascona Group to transfer all 37 of its sites to Nisa Retail

 The Ascona Group has agreed to all its 37 sites being supplied by Nisa Retail.
-The Top 50 Indie, based in

-Pembrokeshire, agreed terms just ahead of the outbreak of Covid-19, but that has not hampered the transition of the first 12 stores moving across to Nisa.
+The Top 50 Indie, based in Pembrokeshire, agreed terms just ahead of the outbreak of Covid-19, but that has not hampered the transition of the first 12 stores moving across to Nisa.

 The remaining sites will be gradually moved over as current contracts end with other suppliers.